Lou Saban: Professional

 Saban engineered a number of trades before the 1967 season.
 He brought Gilchrist to the team from Miami in a seven-player deal; Denver had sent Gilchrist to Miami the previous season.
 He also acquired quarterback Steve Tensi from the Chargers in August for first-round draft picks in 1968 and 1969.
 Denver won its first game, but proceeded to lose nine in a row and finish with a 3–11 record.
 The team improved only marginally in the ensuing years, posting losing records in 1968 and 1969.
 The AFL and National Football League completed their merger in 1970, but the Broncos continued to lose, posting a 5–8–1 record.
 Saban resigned after the Broncos got off to a 2–6–1 start in 1971.
 He said resigning was "my responsibility to the team" and what while the club made progress, "my only regret is that we have not been able to give Denver a championship".
 Saban's record as Denver's coach was 20–42–3.
-Although he was not successful in Denver, Saban became well known for his intensity and occasional temper tantrums.
+Although he was not successful in Denver, he was cited by team owner Gerald Phipps as bringing in the "basic organization that we have now--administrative, scouting, coaching, the whole thing."
+Saban became well known for his intensity and occasional temper tantrums.
 A much-watched clip of him bemoaning to Denver line coach Whitey Dovell that "They're killin' me out there, Whitey, they're killin' me!" introduced Saban to a wider audience when it was aired by NFL Films.